yu-sutong/ripplexeasyahackathon/README.md

 # 💸 RiWards

 **Revolutionizing cashback rewards with instant, transparent blockchain payments.**
-Riwards is built for the Ripple Hackathon, this MVP demonstrates how the XRP Ledger can power real-time cashback for online shopping experiences.
+Riwards is built for the EasyA x Ripple APEX Hackathon, this MVP demonstrates how the XRP Ledger can power real-time cashback for online shopping experiences.

 ---